 The agile framework focuses on delivering values to customers.
 It enables collaboration, effectiveness, iterative delivery, speed, and data-driven decision-making.
 Agile teams follow processes, however, they avoid process overheads.
-Often, teams use frameworks like Scrum and Kanban with the agile framework.
+Often, teams use frameworks like Scrum and Kanban with the agile project management framework.

-Web and mobile development project teams often use the agile framework.
+Web and mobile development teams often use the agile methodology.
 Business stakeholders in an organization planning to launch web or mobile apps often don’t have the entire requirement finalized.
 The organization launches a functional app even if it has limited features.
 Based on the market feedback, the organization wants to add features in iterations.
 The agile framework suits this well.

-- Requirements definition;
+- Project requirements definition;